impactbyte-network/forum/README.md

 ### Level 1

-- Build the initial API: CRUD/BREAD functionalities
+- Build the initial API ➜ CRUD/BREAD functionalities
 - Integrate the API gradually with the UI
 - Add data input validation

 ### Level 2

-- Build the authentication: basic or OAuth
+- Build the authentication ➜ basic or OAuth
 - Build the account confirmation system
 - Build the forgot password system

 ### Level 3

-- Add other systems: analytics, logging, payment, etc
+- Add other systems ➜ analytics, logging, payment, etc
 - Optimize for responsive design

 ### Level 4